 - If you’re thirsty, hungry, need the bathroom, let them know.

-- At the same time, you probably aren’t their only patient, so you might have to have some patience of your own.
+- At the same time, you probably aren’t their only patient, so you might need some patience of your own.

 “You Just Call Out My Name” because Superheroes Always Need a Sidekick

 People want to help.
 But sometimes they don’t know how.

 Think of the times you heard a friend went to the hospital and you wanted to do something—but you stood in the grocery store for an hour trying to choose between flowers and a gift basket, wondering if either was the right thing.